2Latinos/nuntius/.github/ISSUE_TEMPLATE/bug_report.md

 #### Expected behaviour

-A clear and concise description of what you expected to happen.
+What's expected to happen when you follow the steps listed above.

 #### Additional context